 Capital management plays a central role in managing risk to protect the interests of policyholders/claimants and the Company's shareholder and satisfy the regulator.
-The Company monitors its capital position on a continuous basis to ensure that its level of capital remains above the RBNZ minimum level and the internal risk appetite limit.
+The Company's Board and senior management are committed to ensuring that capital is effectively managed The Company monitors its capital position on a continuous basis to ensure that its level of capital remains above the RBNZ minimum level and the Company's internal risk appetite limit.
 The Company sets its risk appetite limits and monitors key risks on a continuous basis to mitigate the risk of capital falling below target levels.